alxjrvs/Hermuz/README.md

 - Create and manage games with associated Discord roles
 - Schedule game days with date, time, and location
-- RSVP to game days (interested, confirmed, declined)
+- RSVP to game days (available, interested, not available)
 - View upcoming game days and attendance lists
 - Cancel game days when needed